2 oz. Organic Shea Butter (by weight)

 12 drops organic lemongrass essential oil

-For this recipe you’ll need a digital scale that weighs in ounces, a long handled plastic spoon, a glass pyrex container, a teaspoon measure (cup), an ice cube tray, and your ingredients.
+For my organic lemon lavender bath melts recipe you’ll need a digital scale that weighs in ounces, a long handled plastic spoon, a glass pyrex container, a teaspoon measure (cup), an ice cube tray, and your ingredients.

 Measure out 1 teaspoon of chamomile flowers and 1 teaspoon of lavender flowers.